solomonbm/Clock-aligned/README.md

 ---

-**Note**: This simulation runs for a maximum of 12 hours (43,200,000 milliseconds) before automatically stopping.
+**Note**: Both simulations run for a maximum of 12 hours (43,200,000 milliseconds) before automatically stopping.